Comment on page

 Data Object Lifecycle

 To facilitate reproducibility and ease of collaboration, data objects on the DNAnexus platform have a lifecycle of starting in an open state when the underlying data can be modified, and ending in the closed state where the data can be accessed and shared reliably.
-Some classes, such as records, may be created and closed in the same operation (see the "close" option in the new record method).
-When shared, the data object ID does not change though some metadata fields are allowed to change which should not affect how the data is interpreted.
+Some classes, such as records, may be created and closed in the same operation (see the "close" option in the method).
+When shared, the data object ID does not change though fields are allowed to change which should not affect how the data is interpreted.
 In addition to fixing the underlying data of the objects (e.g. the contents of a file), the following metadata fields are also fixed when the data object is closed:

-- Details and Links: the details field stores arbitrary JSON that can contain links to other existing data objects
+: the details field stores arbitrary JSON that can contain links to other existing data objects

 There are some exceptions to this lifecycle; applets are created in the "closed" state, and there are occasionally cases where it is desirable to leave a data object in the open state in order to have a mutable data object.
 Note however that only records are accessible in their open state, whereas files must be closed in order for their underlying data to be accessed.
 Unless specified otherwise, the following is the specification for the API method to close a data object.